ornl-epics/dbwr/Readme.md

 Static Widget
 -------------

-A static widget implemets `Widget.fillHTML()` to create the static HTML content.
+A static widget implements `Widget.fillHTML()` to create the static HTML content.

 Dynamic Widget
 --------------

 A dynamic widget registers Javascript in a static initializer that calls `WidgetFactory.addJavaScript()`.
-That Javascript can then register init or update methods via `DisplayBuilderWebRuntime.prototype.widget_init_methods` and `DisplayBuilderWebRuntime.prototype.widget_update_methods`.
+That Javascript can then register `init` or `update` methods via `DisplayBuilderWebRuntime.prototype.widget_init_methods` and `DisplayBuilderWebRuntime.prototype.widget_update_methods`.